 - Getting acquaintance with tools to develop prototypes such as open source coding

 At the end of the course, on 12 December 2019, participants can pitch their business plan to a jury.

 The programme is funded by the European consortium EIT Health, and organised by Leyden Academy, Aegon, Medical University Lodz, University of Naples Federico II and Institute Pedro Nunes.

-Watch our trailer (1.16 minute) for more information:
+Watch the trailer (1.16 minute) for more information: